ccao-data/model-res-avm/README.md

 performs a set of simple adjustments on the initial predicted values from the `assess` stage.
-These adjustments are internally called “post-modeling,” and are responsible for correcting minor deficiencies in the first model’s predictions.
+These adjustments are internally called “post-modeling,” and are responsible for correcting minor deficiencies in the initial predictions.
 Specifically, post-modeling will:

 1. Aggregate values for multi-card properties to the PIN level, then disaggregate them back to the card level.
 A check is used to ensure